 Preston-Blackpool North replaced by buses until 16 April

 Trains from Preston via Bolton replaced by buses on Saturdays and Sundays until further notice

 Over the Easter weekend 31 March-2 April west coast lines have buses between Carlisle and Glasgow/Edinburgh and on 1 April also between Carlisle and Lancaster.
 There are no trains at London Euston on 1 April.

-The planned improved timetable for December 2017 has now been put back at least to mid 2018 because of delays in electrification in the Bolton area and elsewhere and subsequent transfer of trains.
+The planned improved timetable for December 2017 has now been put back at least to May 2018 because of delays in electrification in the Bolton area and elsewhere and subsequent transfer of trains.
 This will include Sunday services between Whitehaven and Barrow, some earlier and later trains and generally fill almost all the gaps in the current timetable.
 The previous date for the withdrawal of loco hauled trains and Pacer units of December 2019 still stands, when we should be served by a fleet of four car refurbished class 156 diesel multiple units.
-The May timetable is now due to be announced in the week of 17 March.
+The May timetable is now due to be announced on 7 April.

 Railfuture’s summer conference is in Carlisle on 23 June.
 CRUG members can take advantage of our membership price of £25 if booked by the end of April.